 Allergy sufferers who also want to become dog owners have traditionally opted for breeds like Labradoodles, Bichon Frises, and Border Terriers.
-While these dogs certainly don't shed as often as others, it seems that new research has found that the idea of a hypoallergenic dog might be completely false.
+While these dogs certainly don't shed as often as others, new research seems to have found that the idea of a hypoallergenic dog might be completely false.

-2. Clean your linens.
+- Clean your linens.
 One of the places that can be a haven for dust mites and other potential triggers is your bed.
-Make an effort to wash your sheets, pillow cases and blankets in hot water each week to refresh your linens each week.
+Make an effort to wash your sheets, pillow cases, and blankets in hot water each week to refresh your linens each week.

 This content is provided by the pet grooming experts at Hartz.
 Our professional staff is here to keep you educated on the proper grooming techniques while offering tips to keep your pet happy and healthy.